Information-theoretic machine learning for time-varying mode decomposition of separated aerodynamic flows: Conclusions

 \section{Conclusions}

 This study performed an information-theoretic mode decomposition for separated wakes around a wing using a data-driven framework based on deep sigmoidal flow.
 The present approach extracts causally informative flow structures from an instantaneous snapshot with respect to their influence on future aerodynamic responses, enabling a data-driven time-varying modal analysis.
-Through three representative cases around a NACA0012 airfoil --- periodic laminar wake, strong vortex-airfoil interactions, and turbulent wake --- we showed that the method reveals informative vortical structures associated with the time-varying lift force.
+Through {four} representative cases around {a wing --- periodic laminar wake, numerically- and experimentally-measured strong gust-wing interactions}, and turbulent wake --- we showed that the method reveals informative vortical structures associated with the time-varying lift force.
 The current results highlight the potential of the present method to analyze causality-driven modal structures in complex unsteady aerodynamic flows.

 The current mesh-free technique of deep sigmoidal flow was performed locally at each point in a given snapshot.
 It is not only adaptable but also computationally tractable for a range of aerodynamic scenarios.
 However, this local approach introduces some level of spatial discontinuities in the resulting modal structures, as also observed in the present study.
 Although performing mutual information-based optimization for the entire global field possesses challenges due to a large degree of freedom (the curse of dimensionality), the extension of the present formulation for convolutional neural network-based models may be promising for obtaining spatially continuous profiles in the mode while accounting for geometric flow features in the learning process.
-Furthermore, the theoretical connection between the present information-based technique and other data-driven approaches, such as Shapley additive explanations (SHAP)~\cite{cremades2024identifying,cremades2025additive}, would be of interest to further deepen the understanding of data-driven causality analysis for unsteady flows.
-Equipped with these enhancements, the current nonlinear, information-theoretic framework may serve as a foundation for extracting causality-based insights into a range of unsteady aerodynamic problems.
+Furthermore, the theoretical connection between the present information-based technique and other data-driven approaches, such as Shapley additive explanations (SHAP)~\cite{cremades2024identifying,cremades2025additive}, would be of interest to further deepen the understanding of data-driven causality analysis for unsteady flows. {As recently performed with the SHAP technique, one can consider performing reinforcement learning-based flow control based on the informative mode as a reward~\cite{beneitez2025improving}.
+Examining the learned representation in the network may also help further assess what is learned as the causality between vortical structures and aerodynamic responses in an interpretable manner.} Equipped with these enhancements, the current nonlinear, information-theoretic framework may serve as a foundation for extracting causality-based insights into a range of unsteady aerodynamic problems.